gnosisguild/zodiac/README.md

 #### Avatars

-- **[Gnosis Safe](https://gnosis-safe.io)**: The most trusted platform for managing digital assets on Ethereum.
-Zodiac embraces Gnosis Safe as a powerful, extensible and programmable account standard.
-Gnosis Safe is the reference implementation of the [IAvatar.sol](contracts/interfaces/IAvatar.sol) interface specified in this library.
+- **[Safe](https://safe.global)**: The most trusted platform for managing digital assets on Ethereum.
+Zodiac embraces Safe as a powerful, extensible and programmable account standard.
+Safe is the reference implementation of the [IAvatar.sol](contracts/interfaces/IAvatar.sol) interface specified in this library.
 However, all Zodiac tools are framework agnostic, and they can be plugged into any programmable account that implements the IAvatar interface.

 #### Modules

 - **[Bridge](https://github.com/gnosis/zodiac-module-bridge)** (developed by [Gnosis Guild](https://twitter.com/gnosisguild)): This module allows an address on one chain to control an avatar on another chain using an Arbitrary Message Bridge (AMB).
-This enables a DAO on one chain to control assets and interact with systems like a Gnosis Safe on a different chain.
+This enables a DAO on one chain to control assets and interact with systems like a Safe on a different chain.
 - **[Exit](https://github.com/gnosis/zodiac-module-exit)** (developed by [Gnosis Guild](https://twitter.com/gnosisguild)): This module allows users to redeem a designated token for a relative share of an avatar's assets, similar to MolochDAO's infamous rageQuit() function.
-- **[Governor](https://github.com/gnosis/zodiac-module-oz-governor/)** (Developed by [Gnosis Guild](https://twitter.com/gnosisguild)): An opinionated implementation of [OpenZeppelin's Governor contracts](https://docs.openzeppelin.com/contracts/4.x/api/governance) designed to be used in a Zodiac-style setup, allowing a Avatar (like a Gnosis Safe) to controlled by on-chain governance similar to [Compound's Governor Alpha and Bravo](https://compound.finance/docs/governance).
+- **[Governor](https://github.com/gnosis/zodiac-module-oz-governor/)** (Developed by [Gnosis Guild](https://twitter.com/gnosisguild)): An opinionated implementation of [OpenZeppelin's Governor contracts](https://docs.openzeppelin.com/contracts/4.x/api/governance) designed to be used in a Zodiac-style setup, allowing a Avatar (like a Safe) to controlled by on-chain governance similar to [Compound's Governor Alpha and Bravo](https://compound.finance/docs/governance).
 - **[Optimistic Governor](https://docs.outcome.finance/optimistic-governance/what-is-the-optimistic-governor)** (developed by [Outcome Finance](https://www.outcome.finance/): This module allows on-chain executions based on Snapshot proposal results.
-The module utilizes UMA's optimistic oracle to govern a Gnosis Safe based on a set of rules defined off-chain.
+The module utilizes UMA's optimistic oracle to govern a Safe based on a set of rules defined off-chain.
 - **[Reality](https://github.com/gnosis/zodiac-module-reality)** (developed by [Gnosis Guild](https://twitter.com/gnosisguild)): This module allows on-chain execution based on the outcome of events reported by Reality.eth.
-While built initially to execute Gnosis Safe transactions according to Snapshot proposals, this module is framework agnostic.
+While built initially to execute Safe transactions according to Snapshot proposals, this module is framework agnostic.
 It can enable proposal execution from just about anywhere.
 For example, it can bring Discord polls on-chain.
-- **[Safe Minion](https://github.com/HausDAO/MinionSummonerV2/blob/main/contracts/SafeMinion.sol)** (developed by [DAOHaus](https://daohaus.club)): This module allows Moloch DAOs to manage the assets in a Gnosis Safe based on the outcome of v2 Moloch DAO proposals.
+- **[Safe Minion](https://github.com/HausDAO/MinionSummonerV2/blob/main/contracts/SafeMinion.sol)** (developed by [DAOHaus](https://daohaus.club)): This module allows Moloch DAOs to manage the assets in a Safe based on the outcome of v2 Moloch DAO proposals.
 Safe Minion enables Moloch DAOs to manage collections of NFTs, manage LP positions with AMMs, and initiate any other arbitrary interactions.
-It enables DAOs that start as a Gnosis Safe to later delegate governance to a Moloch DAO.
+It enables DAOs that start as a Safe to later delegate governance to a Moloch DAO.
 - **[Tellor](https://github.com/tellor-io/snapshot-zodiac-module)** (developed by [Tellor](https://tellor.io)): This module allows on-chain executions based on Snapshot proposal results, it uses the Tellor oracle to retrieve the data in a secure and decentralized manner.
 - **[Usul](https://github.com/SekerDAO/Usul)** (developed by [SekerDAO](https://github.com/SekerDAO)): This module allows avatars to operate with trustless tokenized DeGov, similar to Compound or Gitcoin, with a time-boxed proposal core that can register swappable voting contracts.
 This enables DAOs to choose from various on-chain voting methods that best suit their needs.